 One of the Buddha’s disciples was not very serious about his study and practice of dharma.
 One day after bathing in the river he saw swans flying by and boasted to another disciple that he could kill one by throwing a stone through both of its eyes.
 When he did it, the other disciple reported him to the Buddha.

-The cripple was an earlier birth of this stone-throwing disciple and after reprimanding him, the Buddha told this story to explain that he had always had this particular skill.
+The disabled man was an earlier birth of this stone-throwing disciple and after reprimanding him, the Buddha told this story to explain that he had always had this particular skill.